"Quick to judge, quick to anger. Slow to understand. Ignorance and prejudice. And fear walk hand in hand." -Rush

 Did Felix give us the right directions?
 Those words flared into clarity, followed by a horrible sinking feeling like my heart just collapsed into my stomach.
 He might have lied just to get rid of us.
 The very thought worried me to the point of nausea.
 Once again, I kept my mouth shut.
 There was no need to spread my anxiety.

-The directions took us to a largely industrial neighborhood in the outskirts of Junction City.
+The directions took us to a largely industrial neighborhood in the outskirts of the city.
 An old train station once used for transporting purposes stood between us and the line of factories looming in the dark distance.
 The ghostly somber-colored buildings sent a chill up my spine.
 Kiba and Tsume moved onward while I came to a sudden stop - thinking, worrying, fearing.

 "We'll find Toboe."
 Assured Hige, interrupting my train of thought.